openstack/python-brick-cinderclient-ext/README.rst

 * open-iscsi, udev - for volume attachment via iSCSI

-NOTE (e0ne): current version is tested only on Linux hosts
+NOTE (e0ne): current version is tested on Linux and Windows hosts

 For any other information, refer to the parent projects, Cinder and python-cinderclient::